BrianWilkinsFL/open-hamclock-backend/README.md

   sudo systemctl restart lighttpd
   # add crontab as user www-data and described in scripts/crontab
 ```
+# Testing

+After install, you can verify any script is working by using sudo -u www-data /opt/hamclock/scripts/<scriptname> <optional-param>

+Most cron-jobs will log to /opt/hamclock-backend/logs

 # Automated Pulls
 - Once per month: /opt/hamclock-backend/scripts/gen_solarflux-history.sh